-- Set Instant Pot to manual >> high pressure for 10 minutes.
+- Close Instant Pot and turn the valve to seal.
+Set Instant Pot to manual >> high pressure >> and set the timer to 10 minutes.
 It will take a few minutes for the pressure to build up enough to start counting down from 10 minutes.

 - Once the timer goes off, quick release the pressure by opening the valve to let the steam out.